 Instructions of 'How to Dream About Your Future Husband' are included in this piece

-26th December - Hunting the Wren
+26th December - Hunting the Wren and Boxing Day

 The Wren boys (or girls!) dress up in old clothes and paint their faces.
 They travel from house to house singing, dancing and playing music.